 If cotton was placed in the ear canal to absorb postsurgical drainage, change it regularly.
 (Drainage should end or reduce to a minimal amount within 2-3 days.)If you are given ear drops, use as directed.
 You will usually put three drops in each ear, three times a day for three days after surgery.If water gets in the ear after surgery, monitor for drainage.
-If drainage begins, use ear drops if directed by your physician, and if drainage continues for three days (or as directed), call your doctor.To speed healing, resume normal activities as soon as possible.Take any medicines as prescribed by your doctor.Use ear plugs as prescribed by your doctor while swimming or bathing, and avoid underwater swimming and diving unless instructed otherwise.Do not drive for at least 3-4 days after surgery.See your doctor for any needed tests.Do not clean your ear after surgery or place anything other than ear drops, cotton, or ear plugs into the ear, unless instructed otherwise by your doctor.Ask your doctor about when it is safe to shower, bathe, or soak in water.
+If drainage begins, use ear drops if directed by your doctor, and if drainage continues for three days (or as directed), call your doctor.Take any medications as prescribed by your doctor.Use ear plugs as prescribed by your doctor while swimming or bathing, and avoid underwater swimming and diving unless instructed otherwise.Do not clean your ear after surgery or place anything other than ear drops, cotton, or ear plugs into the ear, unless instructed otherwise by your doctor.Ask your doctor about when it is safe to shower, bathe, or soak in water.

 Complete healing without complications should occur within four weeks.
 If ear tubes were inserted, they should fall out within 6-12 months.
 In some cases, surgery to remove the ear tubes may be necessary.
 Most ear drums heal normally after tubes come out, but visible scarring is not unusual.

 After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the earPain that you cannot control with the medications you have been givenDrainage from ear continues for more than four days after surgeryDecreased hearingCough, shortness of breath, chest pain, or severe nausea or vomitingAny other new concerns